Welcome to DigiProTips, digital production tips and tricks that enable you to work smarter and not harder!

-I’m going to include a wide, mid and long range lens but all are zoom lenses as this will give you the most flexibility and covers the biggest focal lengths.
-Working on a full frame camera, as opposed to micro four-thirds or APS-C which would alter our focal lengths due to crop factor (around 1.6x), we will have a working focal distance of 18-200mm.
+We’re going to be looking at wide, mid and long range lenses but all are zoom lenses as this will give you the most flexibility and cover the biggest focal lengths.
+With these three lenses you will have a working focal distance of 18-200mm.
 That’s a huge range to work with for any videographer!